Alexei Tsvetkov (ice hockey)

-Alexei Tsvetkov (born August 28, 1981) is a Russian professional ice hockey forward who is currently an unrestricted free agent.
+Alexei Tsvetkov (born August 28, 1981) is a Russian ice hockey executive and former professional ice hockey forward who is currently the president of Polyot Rybinsk in the National Junior Hockey League.

 Career

 Tsvetkov most recently played for HC Sochi in the Kontinental Hockey League (KHL).
 He previously played four seasons for HC Dynamo Moscow of the KHL.
 Tsvetkov joined Sochi as a free agent, signing a one-year deal on July 12, 2017.

+In July 2019, Tsvetkov announced his retirement from professional hockey.